neomjs/create-app/README.md

 <img width="800px" src="https://raw.githubusercontent.com/neomjs/pages/master/resources/images/createApp/workspaceContent.png">

 1.  .gitignore has a basic setup excluding IDE related files, the dist folder & the package-lock.json
 2.  apps contains the source files of your new app.
-You can create multiple apps as needed
+You can create multiple apps as needed.
 3.  buildScripts contains meta-infos (in theory this could get stored inside the neo.mjs node_module, but then every framework version update would require to re-create it)
 4.  dist contains the development & production builds of your app, as well as the docs app